-Walt Cartin practices in the area of health care law.
-He represents a diverse range of health care providers, including health systems (for-profit, not-for-profit and governmental), nursing homes, physician groups, pharmaceutical companies, insurance companies and a variety of other entities focused on the provision of health care supplies and services.
-In addition to providing general corporate and operations counsel, he routinely represents clients in both litigation and transactional matters.
+Walt Cartin represents a diverse range of health care providers, including health systems (for-profit, not-for-profit, and governmental), nursing homes, multispecialty physician groups, direct primary care practices, pharmaceutical companies, management services organizations, insurance companies, and a variety of other entities focused on the provision of health care supplies and services.
+In addition to providing general corporate and operations counsel, he routinely represents clients in both litigation and transactions, with a particular focus on mergers and acquisitions in the health care sector.

 While in law school, Walt served as the senior articles editor of the South Carolina Law Review and as a member of the Honor Council.
 He received the Joseph O. Rogers Jr. Scholarship and, upon graduation, was awarded the Compleat Lawyer Award by the University of South Carolina School of Law Alumni Association.